EfficientTools/pH7Console/README.md

 ![pH7Console Logo](src-tauri/icons/icon.png "ML-first terminal alternative - AI-driven terminal")

-A privacy-first terminal built with Tauri that runs AI models locally — no telemetry, no cloud, no data leaving your machine.
+A privacy-first terminal built with Tauri that runs AI models locally.
+No telemetry, no cloud, no data leaving your machine.

 ## Usage